LiyouZhou/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ##### Normalisation

 Make input data normally distributed with mean 0 and std 1.
-This allow weights and hyperparameters to stay in predictable range and makes training and tuning to be faster.
+This allow weights and hyper-parameters to stay in predictable range and makes training and tuning to be faster.

 #### Final model architecture